lucaswo/learned-selection-strategy/README.md

   -h, --help            show this help message and exit -g GENERATOR, --generator GENERATOR
                         Which generator to be used.
 Can be laola, outlier, or tidal.
-Default: laola
+Default: laola -d, --datagen         If set, only the data generation is executed.
 ```

 ## References